Anti-Bribery & Corruption — Module 1 of 4

 Log, notify, and brief Helen

-Formally log the hospitality retrospectively, require David to disclose to Haldane's compliance team that the event has been recorded, and prepare a full briefing for Helen.
-Under Section 7, the company must demonstrate 'adequate procedures' — reactive logging and disclosure are the minimum defensible response.
+Log the hospitality retrospectively, require David to disclose to Haldane's compliance team, and brief Helen.
+Under Section 7, the company must show 'adequate procedures'.
+Logging plus disclosure is the minimum defensible response.

 Your choice